 - Recycle and compost together.

-You can also encourage them to join climate-action-for-kids initiatives, participate in youth climate activism, or look into pursuing a green career—maybe in environmental science, renewable energy, or ecology.
+You can also encourage them to get involved in community projects and join climate-action-for-kids initiatives, participate in youth climate activism, or look into pursuing a green career—maybe in environmental science, renewable energy, or ecology.

-Using the MyDoh app, you can reinforce environmentally conscious chores such as:
+Using Mydoh’s allowance app, you can reinforce environmentally conscious chores and household tasks such as:

 - Sorting the recycling